The educational program at St Mary’s Community of Learners:

 In partnerships with families, early childhood educators ensure that children have an active role in preparing for transitions.
 They assist children to understand the traditions, routines and practices of the settings to which they are moving and to feel comfortable with the process of change.” – (Belonging, Being and Becoming, Early Years Learning Framework, 2009, p.
 16).

-Our routine is flexible and may change to suit the children’s needs, the weather or to attend school events
+Our routine is flexible and may change to suit the children’s needs, the weather or to attend school events.

 Our Community of Learners day has three breaks: morning tea, lunch and afternoon tea.
-Children gather, prepare and actively participate in the social interaction provided at meal times.
+Children gather, prepare and actively participate in the social interaction provided at mealtimes.

 Throughout the day planned activities are offered and supervised in keeping with children’s current interest or to maybe provoke an interest.
 Areas of interest inside include the library area, home corner/ dramatic play area, transport, block construction and quiet soft areas.
 Outside areas also provide opportunities for creative and dramatic play as well as art and physical activities.
 These areas are changed regularly for variety in response to programme themes.
-There is opportunity for children who need a rest to sleep after lunch.
+There is an opportunity for children who need rest to sleep after lunch.
 Mattresses and a quiet area are provided.

 Every child has an individual portfolio in which is placed learning stories, photos and artwork to be viewed by families at any time.
 When your child leaves the Centre, they are presented with their folder as a record of their time here.
 We also invite parents to add your “voice” too, by sharing information about your child at regular intervals, about their development, their interests and passions.